Middle Eastern religions: Zoroastrianism

+New religious movements originated in the Middle East

 Bábism

 Babism or the Bab Faith originated in Iran in the middle of the 19th century.
 The religion developed in the context of Shia Islam, where a merchant declared himself to be the prophesied 12th imam, and took the title of Bab However throughout his ministry his titles and claims underwent much evolution as the Báb progressively outlined his teachings.
 The Bab's claims led to public unrest and ultimately the execution of the Bab by the Iranian government.

 The Bábí movement signaled a break with Shia Islam, beginning a new religious system with its own unique laws, teachings, and practices.
 Babism is a monotheistic religion which professes that there is one incorporeal, unknown, and incomprehensible God who manifests his will in an unending series of theophanies, called Manifestation of God.

 While Bábism was violently opposed by both clerical and government establishments, it led to the founding of the Baháʼí Faith, whose followers consider the religion founded by the Báb as a predecessor to their own.

 According to one scholar there are currently no more than a few thousand adherents of the Babi Faith.